the-pythonist/tkinter_dndr/README.md

 ##### tkinter_DnDR is short form for tkinter_Drag/Drop, Resize

 This package is one that provides drag/drop and widget resizing support to tkinter widget.
-What this means is that you (as programmer or user) can make your widget move to any position on the GUI window (drag/drop).
+What this means is that you (as programmer) can make your widget move to any position on the GUI window (drag/drop).
 It additionally means that you can resize your widget directly on the GUI window.

 For widget resizing, you can resize your widget in any direction you can think of (even diagonally), whether: